aws-samples/aws-simple-streaming-webapp/README.md

   npm install
   amplify init
 ```
-For the environment select **dev**
+As name for the environment, please select **dev**
-Now you need to select the profile created in the previous step, with amplify configure

 ```
 ?
 Enter a name for the environment dev
   ?
 Choose your default editor: Visual Studio Code Using default provider  awscloudformation
   ?
 Select the authentication method you want to use: AWS profile
 ```
+With **amplify init**, the project and resources are initialized in the AWS Cloud environment.

 Now you can list the resources that it's going to be created once we push the environment creation.